melperez19/Train-Scheduler/README.md

-# Firebase Assignment - Train Scheduler (Basic - Recommended)
+Project Title --Train Scheduler [Click here to demo the site!](https://melperez19.github.io/Train-Scheduler/)

 ### Overview

-In this assignment, I will create a train schedule application that incorporates Firebase to host arrival and departure data.
-This app will retrieve and manipulate this information with Moment.js.
+In this assignment, I created a train schedule application that incorporates Firebase to host arrival and departure data.
+This app  retrieves and manipulates this information with Moment.js.
 This website will provide up-to-date information about various trains, namely their arrival times and how many minutes remain until they arrive at their station.

  This application suits these basic specs.